ryfank/LavaLampEntropy/README.md

 # LavaLampEntropy
 Inspired by CloudFlares LavaRand (lava lamp entropy wall)

 This is a little lava lamp simulator game I made in Python with Pygame and Flask.
+Java incorperated with my previous knowledge in python and html.

 # Disclaimer: May have some bugs but I will soon fix them.